Penhill Benefice

 Living and Sharing the Love of Jesus Christ in the Community

-Vicar’s Letter by Rev Canon Penny Yeadon
+Vicar’s Letter by Rev Tom Ringland

 Our church buildings are usually open: